My client posed a hard question.

 That was twenty years ago.
-Still haunts me.
+Shards of broken glass still haunt me.

 Back then, I was a partner at VIA International.
 I led a smart young team and we worked hard to diligently answer our client’s challenge.
 By all objective criteria we fulfilled the brief.
 We declared victory, received thanks, and banked a handsome reward.
 “Job well done”.

 A decade later I met a new way to solve problems, applying design theory to reverse-engineer possibilities.

 That lesson came with a terrible epiphany.
 Not a day or a challenge goes by that I do not reflect on this singular lesson in a long career.
 I’d like you to have the benefit of that insight.
 Please don’t learn it the hard way.